 You may choose to make a payment to offset the amount of the account balance we transfer.
 If you do, we will re-determine your current year rate calculation.
 This will stop the automatic assignment of the maximum normal rate for the next three rate years.

 Before you send a voluntary contribution, review your current and future employment situation to see if the amount you pay will be greater or less than the money you save with a lower rate.

 Voluntary contributions are not subject to a refund or credit.
 Voluntary contributions will not be accepted if all obligations are not met by the employer.
 This would include outstanding liabilities, missing returns and/or failure to submit requested information.
 In those instances, the payment would be applied to any outstanding liabilities.
 If there are no liabilities or the payment exceeds the liabilities, the remaining payment may be refunded.

 For details about voluntary contributions, see our worksheet.

-If you have questions about your experience rating account or tax rate, please call the Employer Account Adjustment Section.
+If you have questions about your experience rating account or contribution rate, please call the Employer Account Adjustment Section.
 Have your Employer Registration Number handy.